 During the last two weeks, I’ve noticed two articles on the importance of play and “Playful Parenting”

 I posted one on my Facebook page from the Guardian the other was in the New York Times.
-Essentially they are arguing the Playtime is under siege, and Pediatricians in America are wanting to prescribe Play.
+Essentially they are arguing the Playtime is under siege, and Paediatricians in America are wanting to prescribe Play.
 Do you think unstructured play is under siege at home and within schools?